 If the investigation reveals human error was the cause of the crash, people injured in the crash have a legal right to monetary compensation for their injuries and pain and suffering.
 If you were injured in a derailment, it is important to contact a qualified personal injury attorney as soon as possible in order to preserve evidence.

 A crossing can even be dangerous it is graded in such a way that causes vehicles—usually long vehicles like 18-wheelers or buses—to become stuck on the tracks while crossing.
-Humped crossing have been an issue in the U.S. dating back to 1930.
+Humped crossings have been an issue in the U.S. dating back to 1930.
 Rather than removing old ballast that supports the track, the railroads will raise the crossing surface during routine maintenance.
-To save money, railroads across the .S. have quit doing the undercutting, which is the process of removing old ballast, often gravel, from beneath the track rails.
+To save money, railroads across the U.S. have quit doing the undercutting, which is the process of removing old ballast, often gravel, from beneath the track rails.
 Undercutting restores the crossing to its original elevation, and it is the safest state of the crossing.
-Each of the major railroads have about 1,000 hang-ups reported annually.
+Each of the major railroads has about 1,000 hang-ups reported annually.
 This number does not include vehicles that are able to get free before a train comes or otherwise have not reported the hang-up.
-Saving a thousand dollars per crossing at every crossing across a railroad’s system saves railroads millions of dollars annually.
-Furthermore, railroads will have their PR machine acting quickly after a hang-up accident, often reporting that the truck or bus was “parked” on the crossing, rather than telling the truth that the vehicle was unable to make the crossing due to the way it was graded.
+Saving a thousand dollars at each crossing across a railroad’s system saves railroads millions of dollars annually.
+Furthermore, railroads will have their PR machine acting quickly after a hang-up accident, often reporting that the truck or bus was “parked” on the crossing, rather than telling the truth that the vehicle was unable to make the crossing due to the way the railroad graded it.

 Lastly, the railroad company can also be liable for failing to sound audible warnings such as a horn or whistle as they approach the crossing.
-Due to the extreme size and weight of trains, train wreck and railroad vehicle accidents are almost always extremely serious.
+Due to the extreme size and weight of trains, train wrecks are almost always extremely serious.

 Our firm has settled many substantial train wreck cases including a settlement of $13.5 million for a train wreck death case, $4.6 million for a train wreck death case and a $2 million settlement in a train wreck child brain injury case.*